openid/authzen/patterns/AuthorizationDesignPatterns.md

 ## Provisioning

 In this model, the Authorization service changes the security settings of the resources it protects, using that Resource’s own APIs or protocols.
-This is generally done through Connectors, and typically happens during regular provisioning/deprovisioning processes.
+This is generally done through Connectors, and typically happens during regular provisioning or deprovisioning processes.
 This pattern therefore requires a provisioning tool or platform.

 ### When to use